ChrisCummins/phd/README.md

 </h2>

-I use [Bazel](https://bazel.build) as my build system of choice, with a preliminary [bootstrap](/tools/bootstrap.sh) script to configure the build and prepare the host toolchain. **WARNING:** the bootstrapping *will* fuck with your system.
+I use [Bazel](https://bazel.build) as my build system of choice, with a preliminary [configure](/configure) script to setup the build and prepare the host toolchain. **WARNING:** the configure process *will* fuck with your system.
 It installs a bunch of packages, and, unless you happen to have exactly the same preferences as me as to how to you like your system set up, will likely shit all over your preferences.
 For this reason I *strongly* recommend building in a VM or using my docker image.

 #### Docker Image